Graylag-PD/Goose-Belt-Purger/sw_configuration.md

 # Integration of Goose Belt Purger into your print jobs

 ## Standalone operation (Slicer controlled)
+You can use GBP in standalone mode independently on any other klipper add-ons.
+You can even use it this way if you don't have any MMU/AMS on your printer, e.g. for manual filament changes.
+Purging can be triggered manualy, or more commonly by slicer.

+Slicer configuration is following:
-Place the goose_purge macro at the beginning of your start G-code where you'd normally place a prime line.
-For tool changes, insert it just after the T# ; command.
+For initial priming, place the `GOOSE_PURGE` command with appropriate parameter at the beginning of your **Start G-code** where you'd normally place a prime line.
+For tool changes, insert the command into **Tool change G-code** just after the `T#` command.
 Note that not all slicers support passing purge parameters.
-In OrcaSlicer, you can use goose_purge PURGE_LENGTH=[flush_length].
+In OrcaSlicer, you can use `GOOSE_PURGE PURGE_LENGTH=[flush_length]`.
 In PrusaSlicer, the volume must be hardcoded.
+For other slicers, consult their documentation.

-If you're using HappyHare or a similar tool, configure it so it doesn't return to the previous or next G-code position.
+If you are using GBP in standalone mode but let filament changes handling to Happy Hare or a similar tool, configure it so it doesn't return toolhead to the previous or next G-code position to avoid unnecessary travel.

 ## AFC integration
 *Contributed in full by adamcstorm*